Emergency Vet in Clarkesville, GA

 Emergency Tests & Diagnostics

-During your pet’s stay, we provide the highest-quality care and attention.
+During your pet’s visit, we provide the highest-quality care and attention.
 All hospitalized patients are kept in a specialized treatment area where they are closely monitored.

-Our vet team is skilled in offering surgical, diagnostic, and medical care and work with compassion and efficiency to ensure a positive outcome.
+Our vet team is skilled in offering surgical, diagnostic, and medical care while working with compassion and efficiency to best assist your pet .

-We offer the latest diagnostics and testing for our urgent care patients at our emergency veterinary clinic, including:
+We offer the latest diagnostics and testing for our emergency need patients at our urgent care veterinary clinic, including:

-• Blood analysis.
-A blood analysis can help us determine what is wrong with your dog or cat if they are experiencing an unknown illness or has ingested a toxic substance.
+• Blood Analysis.
+A blood analysis can help us determine what is wrong with your dog or cat if they are experiencing an unknown illness or have ingested a toxic substance.

 • Digital X-rays.
 X-rays help us determine what kind of internal injuries your pet might be experiencing after a fight or accident involving a car.